OSU-NLP-Group/LLM4Chem/README.md

     Please see the examples in [the above section](#tasks-and-examples).

-2. You do not have to canonicalize SMILES, as our code would do it for you.
+2. The code would canonicalize SMILES string automatically, as long as it is wrapped in `<SMILES> ... </SMILES>`.

 ## To-Do Items